mapstruct/mapstruct.org/content/news/2019-12-05-mapstruct-and-quarkus.md

 That’s the description on [quarkus.io](https://quarkus.io/), but what does this mean?

-With Quarkus you can built microservices or other Java applications using a stack of already existing components like [Eclipse Vert.x](https://vertx.io/), [Hibernate](http://hibernate.org/) or [Eclipse MicroProfile](https://microprofile.io/).
-It has a container-first philosophy which means that Quarkus sticks all these frameworks together in a way that the resulting application works very well in container environments like [Kubernetes](https://kubernetes.io/) or [OpenShift](https://openshift.io/).
+With Quarkus you can build microservices or other Java applications using a stack of already existing components like [Eclipse Vert.x](https://vertx.io/), [Hibernate](http://hibernate.org/) or [Eclipse MicroProfile](https://microprofile.io/).
+It has a container-first philosophy which means that Quarkus puts all these frameworks together in a way that the resulting application works very well in container environments like [Kubernetes](https://kubernetes.io/) or [OpenShift](https://openshift.io/).

 Read [this article](http://in.relation.to/2019/03/08/why-quarkus/) if you want to know more about Quarkus itself.

 #### And what is so special when using it with MapStruct?
-The important thing is basically that Quarkus runs on the [GraalVM](https://www.graalvm.org/) _(but also on any other JVM)_ that provides ahead-of-time compilation to create a native image of your application (native system-dependent machine code and not bytecode).
-Thus you don’t need to have an own JVM installation to run this code.
-Similar to a regular compiled C++ or Go application. \
+The special thing about Quarkus is that it not only allows to run applications on the JVM, but also as native binaries via [GraalVM](https://www.graalvm.org/).
+This provides ahead-of-time compilation that creates a native image of your application (native system-dependent machine code and not bytecode).
+Thus you don’t need to have an own JVM installation to run the code, similar to a compiled C++ or Go application. \
-This allows having the advantages of native applications also for JVM based apps like a much faster startup time, less memory usage and a much smaller image (just a few megabytes instead of easily more than 100 MB for the JVM and required libraries).
+This allows having the advantages of native applications also for Java-based apps like a much faster startup time, less memory usage and a much smaller image (just a few megabytes instead of easily more than 100 MB for the JVM and required libraries).

-Using a native image is not possible for all kind of applications, especially when reflection is used it is hard for the GraalVM to create the native image.
-Of course there are also solutions (like providing reflection metadata to the native image compiler), but in general it will make the development much more complicated.
+Using a native image is not possible for all kinds of applications, especially when reflection is used the GraalVM compiler needs some assistance by the developer in order to create the native image.
+That means you have to provide reflection metadata to the compiler which makes the development more complicated.

 And thats exactly the point where MapStruct jumps in as a reflection-free mapping library!